Egypt's house prices falling sharply; but outlook remains positive

 It may come as something of a surprise therefore, that Egypt's housing market is widely expected to rise strongly in value in coming years - and high-end construction is booming to meet demand.

-In recent months, the government implemented several reforms, in line with the three-year IMF reform programme:
+In addition, the government implemented several reforms recently, in line with the three-year IMF reform programme:

 - A value-added tax (VAT) was introduced.